 Induction and mentoring

-- be tailored to individual needs and agreed with the PCT, mentor teacher and professional leader
+- be tailored to individual needs and agreed with the Tōmua teacher, mentor teacher and professional leader;

-- include regular observations of teaching practice and opportunities for the PCT to observe their colleagues, including the mentor teacher
+- include regular observations of teaching practice and opportunities for the teacher to observe their colleagues, including the mentor teacher;

-- be resourced appropriately and meet the contractual obligations of the employer
+- be resourced appropriately and meet the contractual obligations of the employer; and

-- have formal written records documenting professional discussions, observations and feedback, critical reflections on data by the PCT and any other professional development.
+- have a record documenting professional discussions, observations and feedback, critical reflections on information and data by the teacher and any other professional development.

 To begin your induction programme, you need to be employed in a teaching position that meets the requirements set by the Teaching Council.
 You need to:

-- hold or recently held a practising certificate
+- hold or recently held a practising certificate; and

 - complete at least two years of teaching with induction and mentoring.